State Level: NC

 MORE ABOUT BEST NC

 BEST NC is a coalition of business leaders committed to improving NC’s education system through policy and advocacy.
-Knowing that teachers are the most important in-school factor on student success, BEST NC priortizes elevating educators and improving the educator pipeline.
+Knowing that teachers are the most important in-school factor on student success, BEST NC prioritizes elevating educators and improving the educator pipeline.

-Factors that precipated the launch of TeachNC include declining enrollment in colleges of education; persistent teacher vacancies in math, science and special education; a poor perception of the teaching profession; and a fragmented system of teacher preparation, licensure and employment.
+Factors that precipitated the launch of TeachNC include declining enrollment in colleges of education; persistent teacher vacancies in math, science and special education; a poor perception of the teaching profession; and a fragmented system of teacher preparation, licensure and employment.

 Visitors to the TeachNC website create a profile, and TeachNC guides them through the process of becoming a teacher, including educator preparation programs and affordability, licensure and employment.
 Teaching candidates receive customized emails.

-“The licensure pathway can be particularly fragmented for industry professionals who want to transition to teaching,” said Brown.
+“The licensure pathway can be particularly fragmented for industry professionals who want to transition to teaching,” said Sutton.
 “TeachNC guides them through the process and even gives candidates access to a teacher coach who can help answer questions about the profession.”

 The ultimate goal for TeachNC is to improve student outcomes by recruiting top talent into NC schools and classrooms.